mikenemat/PicoBlaster/README.md

 * GPIO14 ESP = OFF = SI4010 PIN 10/GPIO4
 * GPIO13 ESP = DIM DOWN = SI4010 PIN 14/GPIO8
 * GPIO15 ESP = DIM UP = SI4010 PIN 8/GPIO6
+* GPIOs are pulled low to trigger buttons.
+Suspect we should add some resistors in series so that it is safer if the manual buttons on the Pico are used at the same time the GPIOs are pulled high by the ESP.

 Software: